2017 car tax changes and what they mean for you

 If you’re thinking about making a new vehicle purchase, you may want to stop and think about the way the new VED changes are going to affect you.
 Any new vehicle that’s been registered after April 1st 2017 will now be subject to increased tax.

-These changes have been set in place by form Chancellor of the Exchequer George Osbourne, as owners of some new cars were paying very little (if any) road tax when they purchased their new vehicle.
+These changes have been set in place by former Chancellor of the Exchequer George Osbourne, as owners of some new cars were paying very little (if any) road tax when they purchased their new vehicle.

 One theory is that this was causing the government to lose revenue as more and more vehicles were being produced that fell under the lower emissions bracket.
 Another theory is that the change is trying to encourage more drivers to buy vehicles that aren’t as harmful to the environment, for example hybrid or fully electric cars.